 Responsibilities-/Field of Study:

-Julie Aarestrup is post.doc. at the Center for Clinical Research and Prevention in the research group "Life Course Epidemiology of Growth and Health", which is lead by Jennifer L. Baker.
-Julie has a background in Human nutrition, but her academic career has focused on investigating the connection between body size in early childhood affects the development of cancer and especially hormone dependent forms of cancer.
-In her Ph.d. and Post.doc. study she has investigated of body size early in life has an impact on the risk of developing prostate cancer, uterine cancer and ovarian cancer.
+Julie Aarestrup is postdoc in the research group "Life Course Epidemiology of Growth and Health", which is lead by Jennifer L. Baker.
+Julie has a background in human nutrition, but her academic career has focused on investigating the connection between body size in early childhood affects the development of cancer and especially hormone dependent forms of cancer.
+In her PhD and post.doc. study she has investigated if body size early in life has an impact on the risk of developing prostate cancer, uterine cancer and ovarian cancer.
 Her research has contributed with important insight in how body weight early in early childhood affects later cancer risk.
-Julies most recent research investigates how development in bodyweight status from childhood to adulthood affect the risk for multiple forms of cancer, type 2 diabetes and multi-morbidity.
+Julie's most recent research investigates how development in bodyweight status from childhood to adulthood affects the risk for multiple forms of cancer, type 2 diabetes and multi-morbidity.

 Awards and Recognition:

-2018.
-New Investigator Childhood Obesity Research.
-European Associations for the Study of Obesity
+- 2018.
+New Investigator Childhood Obesity Research Award.
+European Association for the Study of Obesity.

-2014.
-The Obesity Society's Pat Simons Travel Grant
+- 2014.
+The Obesity Society's Pat Simons young investigator Travel Grant.

 Aarestrup J, Gamborg M, Cook MB, Sørensen TIA, Baker JL.
 Childhood body mass index and the risk of prostate cancer in adult men.
 Br J Cancer, 2014 Jul;111(1):207-212.

 Aarestrup J, Gamborg M, Cook MB, Baker JL.
 Childhood height increases the risk of prostate cancer mortality.
 European Journal of Cancer 2015, 51(10), 1340-1345.